 Despite massive public relations efforts to convince us otherwise, there is nothing inevitable about the model of corporate economic globalization by which our world is now being redesigned.
 Rather, years of planning, lobbying and effort by the few powerful interests who benefit from this model have led to its development and implementation.

+There are other models that would result in a more equitable, safe, ecologically sound and democratically accountable society.
 The question is how the majority of people worldwide who are being ill-served by the status quo can best inform and organize ourselves to make the change.

 Hi All,